 Used for centuries by many different religions, a shroud is a piece of cloth, used to wrap a body in preparation for burial or cremation – traditionally made of white cotton, wool or linen, flax, hemp or silk.

-For now though in the UK, shrouds are making a bit of a come back with at least one district council in England requiring their use for cremation on environmental grounds.
+For now though in the UK, shrouds are making a bit of a come back (mainly due to being a cheap alternative to a coffin) with at least one district council in England requiring their use for cremation on environmental grounds.
 Shrouds can be plain or decorative, white or coloured, cheap or expensive.
-They can be anything from just a white cotton sheet, to beautifully hand stitched woolen felt supported on a greenwood pole frame.
+They can be anything from just a white cotton sheet, to beautifully hand-stitched woollen felt supported on a greenwood pole frame.
 The shroud market is pretty small at present with only a couple of suppliers out there, or why not come up with your own design – it is your funeral after all.

 www.bellacouche.com (beautiful handmade felt ‘cocoons’ for adults or children)